roc-lang/roc/examples/typescript-interop/node/README.md

 This compiles your Roc code into a shared library in the current directory.
 The library's filename will be `libhello` plus an OS-specific extension (e.g. `libhello.dylib` on macOS).

-Next, run this to install Node dependencies.
-(You should only need to run this once.)
+Finally, run this to install Node dependencies and build the behind-the-scenes C bindings.

 ```
 npm install
 ```

-You can verify that TypeScript sees the correct types with:
+You can verify that TypeScript now sees the correct types with:

 ```
 npx tsc hello.ts